mie998/texlive_ja_template/README.md

 ## git management

-You can manage your files with git.
+You can manage your tex files with git.
 By default, locally created main.pdf will be excluded from git management.

 ## github actions

-Pushed tex files will be automatically compiled with github-actions.
-It will take some times for this process (3~5 minutes).
+When you push revised tex file with git-tag, it will be automatically compiled with github-actions.
+It will take some times for this process.

 ## github release

 You can check compiled main.pdf and diff.pdf with github-release.
-I Recommend you to use git tag to manage github-release.
+Git-tag by the name of 'vX.X.X' will create github-release and restore pdf files.
 ![check pdf files with github release](https://imgur.com/R56YasZ.png)

 # thanks